 Here are some other quick thoughts on this documentary:

 - It’s funny to see the segment on the Flying Saucers, which everyone remembers fondly.
 The subsequent arrival (and failure) of Luigi’s Flying Tires revealed that even modern technology couldn’t make this idea work.

 - I love Crump’s description of Disneyland as the “most beautiful salad ever built”.
-It’s such a perfect way to explain the longevity of the park.
+It’s such a perfect way to explain the longevity and magic of the park.
 There’s just something for everyone.

 - There are so few women in this film, and the exceptions like historian Stacia Martin talk about mermaids.
 Disney was definitely a boys club, and I’m not sure the culture has totally changed.

 - It was great to see the late Diane Daisy Miller, who did so much to preserve her father’s legacy.
 I wish she’d had more screen time, especially in the first half.